mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/oda/oda.md

     ![Policy Details](images/policy_details.png)

-   **NOTE** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.
+   **NOTE:** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.

 ## Task 2: Provision Oracle Digital Assistant

 This task will help you to create Oracle Digital Assistant under your chosen compartment.

-NOTE: If you have already created Oracle Digital Assistant as part of Lab 2 Please skip to next step
+**NOTE:** If you have already created Oracle Digital Assistant (PICASO) as part of Lab 2 Please skip to Task 3

 1. Locate Digital Assistant under AI Services